-There were 27 banks operating in Bulgaria, five of which were foreign banks’ branches as of 31 December 2016.
-The top five banks held approximately 57.3% of all assets in the banking system.
-At the end of 2016 the market share of domestic banks decreased to 23.5%, while the share of the EU subsidiaries continued to grow and reached 72.9%.
+As of 31 December 2017, there were 27 banks operating in Bulgaria, five of which were foreign banks’ branches.
+The top five banks held approximately 55.9% of all assets in the banking system.
+At the end of 2017 the market share of domestic banks and those of the EU subsidiaries remained unchanged at 23.5% and 72.9%.

-The BNB’s interest rate statistics for 2016 registered a continuing decline in the average interest rates on new loans in all sectors and currencies, which is one of the main factors, driving the lending activity.
+The loan portfolio of the banking system grew at a moderate pace due to the favorable economic environment and the low interest rates on loans.
+The BNB’s interest rate statistics for 2017 registered a continuing decline in the average interest rates on new loans in all sectors and currencies.

-As at the end of 2016, 58,600 people are employed in the finance and insurance sector, and approximately half of them are employed in the banking sector.
+As of the end of 2017, 63,700 people were employed in the financial sector, as approximately half of them were in the banking sector.